 We live in a social world and thrive on human connection.
 Building self-awareness helps us to bring that skill to our relationships and apply it to social awareness, which would naturally include the practice of compassion and empathy.
 Mindfulness fosters compassion and is shown to promote more harmonious relationships.
 Also, when students have strong social awareness skills they naturally support and encourage each other.

 5. Safe & Compassionate Classrooms and School Buildings

 The most optimal conditions for learning require safety.
 Aggressive and impulsive behaviors are reduced through the practice of mindfulness, which also helps to regulate emotions and calm fears and anxieties.
 In addition, bullying and violence are significantly reduced.
 In fact, in one of the school’s we work with, violence went down by 83% in the first year.
 With an embedded mindfulness program, schools can ensure that each person in the building has a way to return to center – a safe, happy, and confident place from which they can reset and begin again.

 As mutually beneficial skill sets, it is useful to implement mindfulness and SEL together in a comprehensive way that supports school-school-wide learning where the community lives this work for themselves and models it for their students.
 Interested in learning more about how you can bring Center for Resilience’s year-long mindfulness-based SEL program to your school?
 Applications are now being accepted for the 2019-20 academic year where we will again serve 1,000 students and their teachers all working toward the same goals – healthy, safe, responsive spaces in which to grow and learn.
-Check out our website [link to the landing page] for additional details.
+Check out our website for additional details.